Mohamed-Elhossiny/Examination-Project/README.md

-## This is Project made as an Implementation for Angular Concepts..
+## This Project was made as an Implementation for Angular Concepts...
 #Features:
 1-Registeration Form.
 2-Login Form.